Gordon999/Pi-MP3_Player/README.md

 New features.

+- Cutdown option 5 for 800x480 (SIMPLE LAYOUT, only default Playlist)

 - Cutdown option 4 for Waveshare 2.8" LCD https://thepihut.com/collections/raspberry-pi-screens/products/spi-2-8-320x240-touch-screen-gpio

   Note although this screen is 320x240 it works at 480x320 with Raspberry OS.